 We may, however, disclose information obtained through our Media, or otherwise in our possession, if we have a good faith belief that such disclosure is necessary to:

 - Comply with applicable law, regulation, legal process or other legal obligation;

 - Detect, investigate and help prevent security, fraud or technical issues; and/or

 - Protect our rights, property or safety or those of our users, employees or others.

 How Long We Retain Your Information

 We retain information for as long as we believe the information to be useful for the business purposes it was collected.

 Where Data is Stored and Processed

-Our websites collect, process and store information in databases located in the United States, regardless of where visitors to our websites are located.
+Our websites are hosted in the United States.
 For information on where social media platforms store and process their information, please review their individual privacy policies.

 Your California Privacy Rights